-Last week we talked about how the ‘D’, the ‘I’, and the ‘R’ interact with the Floortime session: namely, that we need to know where the child is Developmentally to begin, we need to know their sensory profile (Individual differences) to guide our interaction, and we need to make our Relationship a safe place for them to feel at ease.
+Last time we talked about how the D, the I, and the R interact in the Floortime session: namely, we need to know where the child is developmentally to begin, we need to know their sensory profile and individual differences to guide our interaction, and we need to attune and connect so our relationship a safe place for them to feel at ease.

-The most challenging part of good Floortime can be having the child be available which is the first functional emotional developmental capacity of self-regulation and shared attention.
-This brings us to today’s topic of co-regulation: how to interact with a distressed child.
+The most challenging part of good Floortime can be when you are unable to connect with your child and they appear unavailable to you.
+So let’s focus on the first functional emotional developmental capacity (FEDC) of the DIR® model called Self-regulation and Interest in the World.
+This brings us to the topic of co-regulation: how to interact with a dysregulated child.

 When a child is unavailable we need to support them to feel safe before we can harness their interest.
 This can be very difficult to do with a child who is dysregulated.